 Your responsibility is to make sure that everyone enjoys themselves in a safe manner.
 This implies that you have a social role as well as being the guide.

 You also need to collect and distribute the travel cost money.
 Lunchtime is a good time to do this.
 The travelling cost is calculated at 30c per kilometre per vehicle and dividing the total by the number of people in the vehicles including the driver.
 Google Maps should be used to give the distance between start and finish.
 Calculate this distance in advance of the trip.

 After the activity

-( New for 2016 and beyond) – Fill in a Trip Report Form.
-This is on the website under Information Documents and forms.
-It’s a Word document which you download , type in the required information, then send as an attachment to .
-It will be loaded then into our archived Trip Reports and in later years can be used as a reference guide for someone who wants to do the same activity.
+4 – For any activities that are ‘new to the club’ or of special interest, consider completing a Trip Report Form.
+It’s a Word document which you download, type in the required information, then send as an attachment to [email protected] .
+It will then be loaded then into our archived Trip Reports, and in later years can be used as a reference guide for someone who wants to do the same activity.